moodle/devdocs/general/development/process/testing/integrated-issues.md

 ## Notes

-- If issues requires an Oracle and MSSQL installations for testing, and you don't have one, then please let iTeam know about this.
+- If the issue requires an Oracle or MSSQL installation for testing, and you don't have one, [docker](/docs/gettingstarted/quickstart#docker) may help you.
-- Any update should be added as comment on MDL issue being tested.
+- Any update should be added as a comment on the tracker issue being tested.
-- If testers pass or fail an issue by mistake, then please request iTeam to reopen it for testing.
+- If testers pass or fail an issue by mistake, then please request the integration team to reopen it for testing.
 - Testers should not be involved in the bugfixing or review process.
 - If an issue cannot be fixed within a sprint and has to be reopened, the fix for sprint version should be removed and an appropriate backlog version set.